Health Services and Health Care Providers

 What do I do if student health services can't provide me with the services that I need?

 The staff at your student health center will know the names and contact information of physicians, specialists, gynecologists, and mental health clinicians in the community in case you need additional care not provided at the center.
 You can always ask them to help you find someone qualified to take care of your specific problem.
 Make sure to check your insurance.
 If it's a problem that can wait, some insurance companies only cover visits to health care providers within your hometown network.

 What if I have an emergency?

-Find out the name(s) and location(s) of the closed emergency room or urgent care center and how to get there before you need it!
+Find out the name(s) and location(s) of the closest emergency room or urgent care center and how to get there before you need it!
 If you do have a problem or injury that needs attention right away, go straight to your student health center if it's open.
 If it's is not open, go to the closest hospital emergency room.
 The campus police at your college should be able to take you if you have no way to get there, or you're unable to drive.
-If the problem is very serious and you shouldn't waste any time, call 911 for an ambulance to come and get you.
+If the problem is very serious you shouldn't waste any time, call 911 for an ambulance to come and get you.